Smealm/Cloud-saving/README.md

 7. enable 'Override backup format' and select .zip (makes downloading / syncing to and from google drive much faster, as well as saving storage space)

-8.1 enable 'Override backup retention' and set it to 'Max full backups' to 1 and set 'Max differential backups per full backup' to 1
+8. enable 'Override backup retention' and set it to 'Max full backups' to 1 and set 'Max differential backups per full backup' to 1
-8.2 I recommend downloading [TeraBox](https://www.terabox.com) and setting up the desktop app to automatically backup your google drive's '/Ludusavi/Saves' folder, in case something goes wrong and you have to restore an older save for a game.

 9. enable 'Back up save data for a game after playing it'